 CUCHULAID fat by the wall; by the tree of the ruftling leaf †.
-His fpear leaned against the mostly rock.
+His spear leaned against the mossly rock.
 His shield lay by him on the grass.
-Whilst he thought on the mighty Carbrewhom he slew in battle, the scout of the ocean came, Moran the son of Fithil.
+Whilst he thought on the mighty Carbre whom he slew in battle, the scout of the ocean came, Moran the son of Fithil.

-Rise, Cuchulaid, rife!
+RISE, Cuchulaid, rife!
 I fee the ships of Garve.
-Many are the fee, Cuchulaid; many the sons of Lochlyn.
+Many are the foe, Cuchulaid; many the sons of Lochlyn.

 MORAN! thou ever trembleft; thy fears increase the foe.
-They are the ships of the Desert of hills arrived to as-fift Cuchulaid.
+They are the ships of the Desert of hills arrived to affist Cuchulaid.

-^{} This is the opening of the epic poem mentioned in the preface.
-The two following fragments are parts of fome epifodes of the fame work.
+\ This is the opening of the epic poem mentioned in the preface.
+The two following fragments are parts of some episodes of the same work.

-[†] The aspen or poplar tree.
+The aspen or poplar tree.

 I faw their chief, fays Moran, tall as a rock of ice.
-His spear is like that fir; his shield like the rising moon.
-He sat upon a rock on the shore, as a grey cloud upon the hill.
+His fpear is like that fir; his fhield like the rifing moon.
+He fat upon a rock on the fhore, as a grey cloud upon the hill.
 Many, mighty man!
-I said, many are our heroes; Garve, well art thou named , many are the sons of our king.
+I faid, many are our heroes; Garve, well art thou named \, many are the fons of our king.

-He answered like a wave on the rock; who is like me here?
+HE answered like a wave on the rock; who is like me here?
 The valiant live not with me; they go to the earth from my hand.
 The king of the Desert of hills alone can fight with Garve.
 Once we wrestled on the hill.
 Our heels overturned the wood.
 Rocks fell from their place, and rivulets changed their course.
-Three days we strove together; heroes stood at a distance, and seared.
-On the fourth, the King saith that I fell; but Garve saith, he flood.
-Let Cuchulaid yield to him that is ftrong as a florm.
+Three days we strove together; heroes stood at a distance, and feared.
+On the fourth, the King saith that I fell; but Garve saith, he stood.
+Let Cuchulaid yield to him that is strong as a storm.

-^{} Garve fignifies a man of great fize.
+\ Garve fignifies a man of great fixe.